 Students completing the online graduate program will not be automatically eligible for Wisconsin educator licensing (i.e., WI DPI speech-language credential).
-To secure this component to the graduate program, the student must work actively with his/her advisor and Director of Clinical Education to make sure WI DPI requirements are included in his/her program.
+In order to secure this component to the graduate program, the student must work actively with his/her advisor and Director of Clinical Education to make sure WI DPI requirements are included in his/her program.
 This includes: